mdickinson/bigfloat/Doc/index.rst

 changed.
 But if you're getting segmentation faults or crashes with the bigfloat library then you may need to edit the values in this file.
-In this case it will probably also be useful to have the gmp.h and mpfr.h include files handy;  on Linux systems, these files may be in a different package from the library files (e.g., 'mpfr-devel' instead of 'mpfr').
+In this case it will probably also be useful to have the gmp.h and mpfr.h include files handy to refer to; on Linux systems, these files may be in a different package from the library files (e.g., 'mpfr-devel' instead of 'mpfr').

 Tutorial